gargmanojk/intuit/turbotax-agent-service/README.md

 2. Add comprehensive tests for new features
 3. Update this README for API changes
 4. Ensure all tests pass before submitting PRs
+5. Use type hints and follow PEP 8 standards

 ## License